CumulusNetworks/docs/content/cumulus-linux-55/Layer-3/FRRouting.md

 switch#
 ```

-There are different modes to the CLI and certain commands are only available within a specific mode.
+FRR provides different modes to the CLI and certain commands are only available within a specific mode.
 Configuration is available with the `configure terminal` command:

 ```
 switch# configure terminal